 I lived in smack dab in the middle of Watts when the 1992 Rodney King/L.A.
 Riots broke out- talk about fleeing burning buildings and angry looters.
 Then there was 9/11 after I had just moved to New York in 2001.
 And in 2005, I had an ex-convict pervert stalk me on the fire escape of my Manhattan apartment, only to one day, grow enough courage to knock on my door, while standing in his birthday suit.

 Well, I hope it’s safer than living at home in the U.S.!

-The idea is not to question solo travel safety, but to create it.
+Don’t question solo travel safety, create it.

 As female solo travelers, many of us strive to build safety into our travel experiences.
 We learn to practice safe habits.

 Another fantastic read covering sturdy travel tips is Solo Friendly‘s Safe Solo Travel (20 tips to stay safe) .
 There are also a good handful of female solo bloggers who’s articles I’ve listed at the bottom.

 6 Solo travel safety tips for women: